CMPUT301F25logout/logout-evently/README.md

 Create a local file `keys.properties` at the root of this project (same level as this README.md).
 Put in `GOOGLE_CLIENT_ID="<PASTE THE CLIENT ID>"` in its own line.
 Make sure the client ID you pasted is in quotes.

+## Google Authentication on Emulator

+To enable Google authentication for the Android Studio emulator, open the device manager and create a virtual device.
+Select a device with "Play" (I used Pixel 7 Pro), and install the recommended system image.

+Once installed, boot up the emulator, open the Play store, and then login to your Google account.
+Now, the emulator is prepared for Google authentication when the Evently is opened.

 ## Test build

 Make sure you can run `gradlew assemble` from the command line (or `./gradlew assemble` on linux).